CyVerse-learning-materials/learning-materials-home/docs/ds/metadata.md

         5. Save the file in **CSV format**.
 Make sure none of the names of the files or the parent folder includes spaces or special characters.
-You may name this metadata file anything you wish, but keep it in CSV format.
+You may name this metadata file anything you wish, but keep it in CSV format (i.e., [filename].csv).

-3. In an open 'Data' window in the Discovery Environment, navigate to appropriate location for uploading the template:
+3. In an open 'Data' window in the Discovery Environment, navigate to the appropriate location for uploading the template:
-    -   If the first column of your metadata file contains only file names (that is, all data files are in the same folder), navigate to the folder and use the **Upload** button (Browse local) or your choice of upload tool to upload the metadata (csv file) to that folder.
+    -   If the first column of your metadata file contains only file names (i.e., all data files are in the same folder), navigate to the folder and use the **Upload** button (Browse local) or your choice of upload tool to upload the metadata (csv file) to that folder.

-    -   If the first column of your metadata file contains the full path to each file (that is, the data files are in different folders), it does not matter where the metadata file is located on the Data Store.
-Use he **Upload** button (Browse local) or your choice of upload tool to upload the metadata (csv file) to an appropriate location on the Data Store.
+    -   If the first column of your metadata file contains the full path to each file (i.e., the data files are in different folders), it does not matter where the metadata file is located on the Data Store.
+Use the **Upload** button (Browse local) or your choice of upload tool to upload the metadata (csv file) to an appropriate location on the Data Store.

         !!!
 Tip

-            If you commit to using absolute file paths (e.g. `/iplant/home/your_file_location`) you can keep all of your metadata spreadsheets in one location on the Data Store for convenient management and editing.
+            For convenient management and editing, commit to using absolute file paths (e.g., `/iplant/home/your_file_location`) so that all of your metadata spreadsheets will be in one location on the Data Store.

 4. To apply the metadata, in the Data window, select (checkbox) the name of the **folder** containing the data files to which you want to apply the metadata in bulk.
-5. Click the **More Actions** menu select 'Apply Bulk Metadata';
+5. Click the **More Actions** menu, select 'Apply Bulk Metadata';
-    brows to the uploaded metadata spreadsheet and select it.
+    browse to the uploaded metadata spreadsheet and select it.

 Your metadata should now be applied to your files.
-You should receive a notification in the Discovery Environment and you can confirm the metadata has been correctly applied by following the steps in the preceding section to view metadata.
+You should receive a notification (bell icon) in the Discovery Environment and you can confirm the metadata has been correctly applied by following the steps in the preceding section to view metadata.